 Even with easy homemade soap recipes, beginners get bombarded with foreign terminology.
-Use this glossary when you learn how to make homemade soap.
-Easy soap-making resources make the process more enjoyable.
+Use this glossary if you’re wondering how to make homemade soap easy.
+Soap-making resources make the process more enjoyable.

 Soap: A salt created when a fatty acid meets a strong alkaline solution.
 This creates a surfactant, which breaks the surface tension of water so it can lift away dirt and oil.
 Soap can also be a verb referring to the process of soap-making.
 As in, “Don’t bother me for an hour.
 I’m soaping.”